BlueBrain/BluePyEModel/examples/emodel_pipeline_local_python/README.rst

 If you wish to interact with the e-models, please have a look at the notebook `./exploit_models.ipynb <./exploit_models.ipynb>`_.

 Note that you may observe disproportionately large scores for some features.
 This phenomenon often originates from the relatively small standard deviations associated with the extraction of these particular features, which in turn, is frequently a consequence of utilising a smaller sample size.
-Smaller sample sizes tend to yield less diverse data, thereby restricting the variability and potentially skewing feature scores post-optimisation (refer to `_default_std_deviation`_).
+Smaller sample sizes tend to yield less diverse data, thereby restricting the variability and potentially skewing feature scores post-optimisation (refer to this `section <default_std_deviation_>`_).

 Currentscape
 ************